narencachy/aks-quickstart/README.md

 This walk through uses Azure Cloud Shell (click on the >_ icon in the top header)

-If this is your first time using Azure Cloud Shell, installation instructions are here [a relative link](cloudshell.md)
+If this is your first time using Azure Cloud Shell, installation instructions are [here](cloudshell.md)

 ### Clone this repo